-The poor record of Western military interventions (Chalmers, 2014) is due in large part to indifference to the myriad complexities of conflict.
-NATO’s approach to Kosovo in 1999, for example, was not nearly long-sighted enough to ponder the effects of the war’s aftermath on the province’s Serb, Roma and Ashkali communities after the bombing had been hailed a success (Human Rights Watch, 2004).
+The poor record of Western military interventions is due in large part to indifference to the complexities of conflict.
+NATO’s approach to Kosovo in 1999, for example, was not nearly long-sighted enough to ponder the effects of the war’s aftermath on the province’s Serb, Roma and Ashkali communities after the bombing had been hailed a success.

 This ‘conflict transformation’ approach follows an understanding of security based on inclusion, mutuality, and justice-building.
-Whereas coercive interventions depend on dominance, conflict transformation operates as solidarity with those affected by violence.
+Whereas coercive interventions depend on dominance, conflict transformation operates in solidarity with the people affected by violence.

-The work is tough, slow, and perpetually threatened by forces (often including global powers) that benefit from the political status quo.
+The work is tough, slow, and threatened by forces (often including global powers) that benefit from the violence.
 It is also complicated by relations of gender, class and ethnicity that ‘inferiorise’ whole social groups (Cockburn, 2010, p.
 151).
-Conciliation efforts that are blind to these influences can unwittingly add to them (Fisher, 2011; Cockburn, 2010), and so a conflict transformation approach has to confront abusive power through a creative, stubborn and often risky effort.
+Conciliation efforts that are blind to these influences can unwittingly add to them, and so a conflict transformation approach has to confront abusive power through a creative, stubborn and often risky effort.

-Despite these uncertainties, the available evidence suggests that a conflict transformation is more effective than coercive approaches.
-A study spanning 323 campaigns for major social change between 1900 and 2006 found that about half of the nonviolent campaigns succeeded in exacting major concessions from government, compared to only about a quarter of the campaigns that used violence (Stephan & Chenoweth, 2008).
-To explain this difference, the authors pointed to the greater social and political support that nonviolent campaigns tend to gather, as well as their lower risk of provoking a violent backlash.
+Despite these uncertainties, the available evidence suggests that conflict transformation is more effective than coercive approaches.
+A study spanning 323 campaigns for major social change between 1900 and 2006 found that about half of the nonviolent campaigns achieved major concessions from government, compared to only about a quarter of the campaigns that used violence (Stephan & Chenoweth, 2008).
+The study’s authors pointed to the greater social and political support that nonviolent campaigns tend to gather, as well as their lower risk of provoking a violent backlash.

 ‘There is much that the UK can do to support, accompany, promote, and enable locally driven peace processes and initiatives.
 Developing good practice, investing in expertise and strategies, and placing mediation and peacebuilding on a higher footing in relation to security and military responses in the toolkit of responses to conflict, would be an economic, people-centred and politically effective way to enhance national security.’(Conciliation Resources, 2015)